 Instructions

-- Preheat your oven to 400° F and line a baking sheet with parchment paper.
+- Preheat the oven to 400°F and line a baking sheet with parchment paper.

 - Add the rinsed and trimmed brussels sprouts to the parchment lined baking sheet.
 Toss with avocado oil, Himalayan sea salt, and black pepper, and roast for 20-25 minutes, or until brussels sprouts are fork tender on the inside and browned and crispy on the outside.

-- While the brussels sprouts are roasting, mix up your hazelnut sauce.
+- While the brussels sprouts are roasting, mix up the hazelnut sauce.
 Add the hazelnut butter, maple syrup, and sriracha to a small bowl, and mix to combine.
 The sauce should be thin enough to drizzle.
 Add almond milk in small 1 TBSP increments to thin, if necessary.

 Notes